opendatasoft/ods-documentation-explore-api/source/includes/wfs-v2/introduction.md

 **Notice that all usable parameters in this API are case-insensitive**.
 ## Common usages

-* Viewing and analyzing geographic data: QGIS or ArcGIS can be used to connect to a WFS service and visualize the retrieved data in a map.
+* Viewing and analyzing geographic data: QGIS or ArcGIS can be used to connect to a WFS service and visualize the retrieved data on a map.
 This allows users to explore and analyze the data in a familiar GIS environment.

-* Querying for specific features: With the WFS API, users can query for specific features or sets of features based on attributes or location.
-This can be useful for tasks such as identifying all buildings in a certain area or finding all roads with a speed limit above a certain threshold.

 * Filtering data based on attributes or location: Users can also use the WFS API to filter data based on attributes or location.
 For example, users may want to filter out features that are not relevant to their analysis or only include features near from a point of interest.